Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

   transfer definition provides a mapping of the to and from realm, part, and the solution field that must be transferred at every timestep during the simulation.
-See :ref:`nalu_inp_transfers` section for complete documentation of all transfer options available in Nalu.
+See :ref:`nalu_inp_transfers` section for complete documentation of all transfer options available in Nalu-Wind.

 **Simulations**